ungleich/cdist/cdist/conf/type/__prometheus_server/man.rst

 -----------
 Install and configure Prometheus (https://prometheus.io/).

 Note that due to significant differences between Prometheus 1.x and 2.x, only 2.x is supported.
+It is your responsibility to make sure that your package manager installs 2.x.
+(On Devuan Ascii, the parameter `--install-from-backports` helps.)

 REQUIRED PARAMETERS
 -------------------